 Critical studies into emotionality explore the materiality and the somatics of emotion, offering new perspectives in the ways in which artistic forms have engaged with and responded to affective dimensions.
 Recent publications such as Xine Yao’s Disaffected (2021) and Lauren Berlant’s On the Inconvenience of Other People (2022) examined attachment both interdisciplinarily and intersectionally, considering the ways in which sentimental paradigms are universalised, engaged with and criticised through literary and artistic media.
 In the same vein, we are interested in discussions of the limits and boundaries of feeling, and in new interdisciplinary, intersectional and contextual understandings of feeling, affect and emotionality.

-The 34th issue of FORUM invites contributions across the arts and humanities that engage with the concept of ‘trans-’.
+The 35th issue of FORUM invites contributions from across the arts and humanities that engage with the concepts of emotionality and affect.
 Topics can include, but are not limited to:

 N.B.
-As FORUM is a postgraduate journal, we are usually only able to accept submissions from postgraduate students currently enrolled in Masters or PhD programmes, or from early career researchers within three years of having finished a postgraduate qualification.Read more about FORUM Postgraduate Journal Call for Papers (Issue 34): Trans-
+We are usually only able to accept submissions from postgraduate students or from early career researchers within three years of having finished a postgraduate qualification.Read more about FORUM Postgraduate Journal Call for Papers (Issue 35): Emotion and Affect